statox/statox.github.io/README.md

 # Tools used

 - The [newcss](https://newcss.net/) css framework.
-- The [eleventy](https://www.11ty.dev/) statix site generator.
+- The [eleventy](https://www.11ty.dev/) static site generator.

 # Commands

-##Develop site locally.
+## Develop site locally.

-The following command will watch the files, generate the site in the `/docs/` directory and serve it.
+The following command will watch the files, generate the site in the `docs/` directory and serve it locally.

     npm run dev

 ## Generate the site

     npm run build

-Will build the site in `/docs/` which is served by github pages.
+Will build the site in `docs/` which is served by github pages.
+(This is actually done by the CI)

 ## Publishing the site